Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA2 Notes.md

 ![](https://i.imgur.com/R05mzTz.png)

 <mark style="background: #FF5582A6;">Each end of the connection allocates a window (RECVQ buffer) to hold incoming data:</mark>
-- The size of the initial window, in bytes, is set using the Window Size field during Phase 1 (Connection Initialization) when both sides exchange SYN messages.
+- The size of the initial window, in bytes, is set using the Window Size field during Phase 1 (Connection Initialisation) when both sides exchange ``SYN`` messages.
 - This is known as a <mark style="background: #FF5582A6;">Window Advertisement</mark>.

 <mark style="background: #FF5582A6;">Thereafter, throughout Phase 2 (Data Exchange), all ACKs messages include a Window Advertisement:</mark>